makhmudislamov/food-sharing-mvp/README.md

 ![landing page](landing_page.png)
 ## Description

 Local restaurants can donate food via the platform.
 Volunteer-couriers will deliver the food to local homeless shelters and other organizations that need food donations.
-This web app is MVP version of this idea
+This web app is MVP version of this idea.
+As of July 2020, this project is named Foodonate, a non-profit at a startup stage.
+[See this repo](https://github.com/makhmudislamov/foodonate_demo/blob/master/README.md) for updated version of this project.

 ## How to run this project in your machine
 1. Download this repo